 Radiation Oncology

 Robert Wood Johnson University Hospital (RWJUH) offers a full range of cancer treatments such as bone marrow transplants, cranial and extracranial radiosurgery, high-dose-rate and low-dose-rate brachytherapy, total body irradiation, and total skin electron beam therapy.
-In conjunction with Rutgers Cancer Institute of New Jersey, RWJUH also offers patients access to exciting new treatments that are not available at most other hospitals.
+In conjunction with Rutgers Cancer Institute, RWJUH also offers patients access to exciting new treatments that are not available at most other hospitals.
 A unique partnership between research scientists at RWJUH and independent community physicians, who treat patients with different conditions, provides opportunities to match the right individual with an appropriate protocol.

 “Having a program that provides clinical trials makes it possible for us to make new treatments available, but also protects people from unnecessary or potentially harmful treatments,” explains Michael Nissenblatt, MD, associate director of medical oncology.
 “The relationship blends science with compassionate care; every patient treated for cancer at RWJUH benefits from the cooperation between scientists who have selected research as a career and physicians who have chosen to focus on patient care and disease management.”